Skip to Main Content

 Savings accounts are best used as a place to store money for the medium- or long- term.
 It’s one of the many differences between checking and savings accounts.

 If there’s an emergency, withdrawing cash or transferring money to a checking account are the most convenient ways to spend the money in your savings account.
 But it’s best to minimize these transactions as much as possible, so you don’t exceed your bank’s limits and incur a fee.
-Also keep in mind that moving money out of a savings account will slow down your ability to build a nest egg.
+Also, keep in mind that moving money out of a savings account will slow down your ability to build a nest egg.
+That means that you might need to keep working even longer to keep making deposits into that savings account.